- Cyle Larin – Goals: 24

-Canada’s soccer team didn’t play their first international match until 1924 but Galt F.C. from Ontario won gold at the 1904 Olympic Games in St. Louis.
-In their first official international on June 7, 1924 Canada fell 3-2 to Australia.
-Later on that Australian tour, Canada got revenge and beat the Socceroos 4-1.
+Canada’s soccer team didn’t play their first international match until 1924, but Galt F.C. from Ontario won gold at the 1904 Olympic Games in St. Louis.
+In their first official international on June 7, 1924, Canada fell 3-2 to Australia.
+Later on in that Australian tour, Canada got revenge and beat the Socceroos 4-1.

-In 1927, Canada national football team went on a tour in New Zealand and won 19 of the 22 matches they played.
-In the early years, a rivalry developed with the USA as they contested three matches in the span of a couple years.
+In 1927, the Canada national football team went on a tour in New Zealand and won 19 of the 22 matches they played.
+Also, in the early years, a rivalry with the USA developed, since they contested three matches in the span of a couple years.

 Soccer in Canada took a hit as the federation withdrew from FIFA in 1928 and wouldn’t take part in FIFA World Cup qualifying until nearly 30 years later.
-In their 1958 World Cup Qualifying campaign, Canada national football team defeated the USA twice but it wasn’t enough to book a place in Sweden.
-Once again, the team took a hiatus as they didn’t enter in the next two WCQ tournaments.
+In their 1958 World Cup Qualifying campaign, the Canada national football team defeated the USA twice, but it wasn’t enough to book a place in Sweden.
+Once again, the team took a hiatus because they didn’t enter the next two WCQ tournaments.

-One of Canada’s best-ever periods was from 1981 to 1986 under coach Tony Waiters.
+One of Canada’s best-ever periods was from 1981 to 1986, under coach Tony Waiters.
 Les Rogues fell to Brazil in the 1984 Olympics quarterfinals on penalties and won their first CONCACAF Championship in 1985.
-George Pakos scored crucial goals vs. Honduras on separate occasions to book a place in the 1986 World Cup.
+George Pakos scored crucial goals against Honduras on separate occasions to book a place in the 1986 World Cup.

 FIFA World Cup - Betting News

 In 2000, Canada national football team won the CONCACAF Gold Cup with impressive wins over Mexico in the quarters and Colombia in the final.
-A trio of Canucks players won awards in the tournament.
-GK Craig Forrest won MVP, forward Carlo Corazzin earned the golden boot and left back Richard Hastings was awarded the Rookie of the Tournament award.
+A trio of players won awards in the tournament.
+GK Craig Forrest won MVP, forward Carlo Corazzin earned the Golden Boot, and left-back Richard Hastings was awarded the Rookie of the Tournament award.

 The following year, Canada held Brazil to a 0-0 draw in the Confederations Cup but failed to make it out of their group stage.
-The Canucks ended a 34-year winless streak vs. the USA in 2019 in the CONCACAF Nations League, which marked a turning point for them as a National Team.
+The Canadians ended a 34-year winless streak against the USA in 2019 at the CONCACAF Nations League, which marked a turning point for them as a National Team.